ViniciusDeep/delayout/README.md

 The idea is to improve this project more and more and launch it as a Swift Package soon so feedbacks and suggestions are welcome 😎👍🏻.

 ## License
+This project is under the MIT license.
+See [LICENSE](LICENSE) for details.